What is a Stakeholder in Project Management?

 Many initiatives rely on third-party items.
 Especially in building projects, all the work is based on the supply of labour, skill and raw material from various third parties.
 The quality of the project and its timely completion would be put in danger due to issues like poor quality material, excessive costs of the material etc.

-A manager has to be clearly prioritising the management of proper relationships with the contractor and suppliers.
-A manager might have to be adept in interpersonal skills to be able to achieve the said objective.
+A manager has to clearly prioritise managing proper relationships with contractors and suppliers.
+A manager might also have to be adept at interpersonal skills to achieve this objective.

 Stakeholders often provide essential project knowledge.
 They have a thorough awareness of the necessary processes and how the sector operates.
 Their expertise would enable them to provide a set of risks and opportunities involved in the project which a Project Manager may not otherwise be aware of.

-The only way to reduce hazards is to recognise them upfront.
-In such situations, it is important to engage with them at the very start of the project to take their input on what could constitute potential dangers in the project.
+The only way to reduce hazards is to recognize them upfront.
+In such situations, it is important to engage with them at the very start of the project to obtain their input on potential dangers.

-When you engage those who have an interest in the project from a very early stage, it would provide you with a very clear picture of project expectations.
+Engaging those who are interested in the project from a very early stage provides a very clear picture of project expectations.
 It also keeps everyone on the same page in terms of project expectations, particularly as the project advances.
-Continual feedback from Stakeholders may heighten their interest and involvement in the project.
+Continual feedback from stakeholders may heighten their interest in and involvement in the project.

 Conclusion